navidJadid/openease_ci-cd_documentation/README.md

 **TODO**
 1. Variable, Class, Module Naming
 2. Comments
     Go by this rule of thumb: The more you need to comment your code, the more you know something is probably wrong with it.
 Comments can (and probably will) clutter your code and make it less readable.
-Most of the time, if variables, classes and functions are named correctly and proper encapsulation is used, then there is (almost) no need for comments.
+Most of the time, if variables, classes and functions are named correctly and properly encapsulated, then there is (almost) no need for comments.

     Let's consider this very crude example in python: